WKZX (Maine): History

 Community Broadcasting Service merged with Journal Publications in 1971 to form Diversified Communications.
 WAGM radio was sold for $235,000 in 1981 to Colonial Broadcasting Company, a group of three men with Presque Isle real estate interests.
 The television station kept the call letters, and Colonial chose to rename its station WKZX, effective May 25.

 In September 1991, the FCC issued a fine of $10,000 to Dennis H. Curley's CanXus Broadcasting Corporation for having assumed control of WKZX from Colonial, considered an unlicensed transfer of control.
 In assessing the fine, the commission's Mass Media Bureau noted that, while a transfer of control had been applied for in January 1988 (with a sale price of $216,000), WKZX had become financially indistinguishable from CanXus as early as September 1987, CanXus was promoting WKZX as its station in press releases and on stationery, while it was also making programming decisions.
 The commission stated that Colonial had "abdicated financial control" of the station.
 The two companies had become so intertwined that preparation of separate tax returns was difficult.
 While CanXus programmed WKZX, the station aired an adult contemporary format.

 By the time of the FCC issuing its fine to CanXus, WKZX had gone silent.
 The FCC deleted the station on December 16, 1991.

+The building where WKZX was located remained abandoned for many years before it was torn down sometime in the 2010s.